Refrigerator car: Ice

 The use of ice to refrigerate and preserve food dates back to prehistoric times.
 Through the ages, the seasonal harvesting of snow and ice was a regular practice of many cultures.
-China, Greece, and Rome stored ice and snow in caves, dugouts or ice houses lined with straw or other insulating materials.
-Rationing of the ice allowed the preservation of foods during hot periods, a practice that was successfully employed for centuries.
+China, Greece, and Rome stored ice and snow in caves, dugouts, or ice houses lined with straw or other insulating materials.
+Rationing of ice allowed the preservation of food during hot periods, a practice successfully employed for centuries.
 For most of the 19th century, natural ice (harvested from ponds and lakes) was used to supply refrigerator cars.
-At high altitudes or northern latitudes, one foot tanks were often filled with water and allowed to freeze.
+At high altitudes or northern latitudes, one-foot tanks were often filled with water and allowed to freeze.
 Ice was typically cut into blocks during the winter and stored in insulated warehouses for later use, with sawdust and hay packed around the ice blocks to provide additional insulation.
 A late-19th century wood-bodied reefer required re-icing every 250 mi to 400 mi.

-Top icing is the practice of placing a 2 in to 4 in layer of crushed ice on top of agricultural products that have high respiration rates, need high relative humidity, and benefit from having the cooling agent sit directly atop the load (or within individual boxes).
-Cars with pre-cooled fresh produce were top iced just before shipment.
-Top icing added considerable dead weight to the load.
+Top-icing is the practice of placing a 2 in to 4 in layer of crushed ice on top of agricultural products that have high respiration rates, need high relative humidity, and benefit from having the cooling agent sit directly atop the load (or within individual boxes).
+Cars with pre-cooled fresh produce were top-iced just before shipment.
+Top-icing added considerable dead weight to the load.
 Top-icing a 40 ft reefer required in excess of 10000 lb of ice.
-It had been postulated that as the ice melts, the resulting chilled water would trickle down through the load to continue the cooling process.
-It was found, however, that top-icing only benefited the uppermost layers of the cargo, and that the water from the melting ice often passed through spaces between the cartons and pallets with little or no cooling effect.
-It was ultimately determined that top-icing is useful only in preventing an increase in temperature, and was eventually discontinued.
+It had been postulated that as the ice melted, the resulting chilled water would trickle down through the load, continuing the cooling process.
+It was found, however, that top-icing benefited only the uppermost layers of the cargo, and that the water from melting ice often passed through spaces between the cartons and pallets, with little or no cooling effect.
+It was ultimately determined that top-icing is useful only in preventing an increase in temperature and was eventually discontinued.

 Men harvest ice on Michigan's Lake Saint Clair, circa 1905.
-The ice was cut into blocks and hauled by wagon to a cold storage warehouse, and held until needed.
+The ice was cut into blocks, hauled by wagon to a cold storage warehouse, and held there until needed.

 Ice blocks (also called "cakes") are manually placed into reefers from a covered icing dock.
 Each block weighed between 200 and 400 lb.
 Crushed ice was typically used for meat cars.

 The typical service cycle for an ice-cooled produce reefer (generally handled as a part of a block of cars):